gz/autoperf/README.md

 ## What do I use this for?

-autoperf allows you to quickly gather lots of performance (training) data and reason about it quantitaively.
+autoperf allows you to quickly gather lots of performance (training) data and reason about it quantitatively.
 For example, we initially developed autoperf to build ML classifiers that the Barrelfish scheduler could use for detecting application slowdown and make better scheduling decisions. autoperf meant that we needed no domain knowledge about events, aside from how to measure them they